FrancescoSaverioZuppichini/skeleton-card-vuejs/README.md

 If you want to know more, you can read the medium article about it:

 ### API
-The compononent can be customise in shape passins the following props:
+The compononent's shape can be customise using the following props:

 #### hasHeader: Boolean
 If `true` the header with the avatar is displayed